-“What is it that moves over the body of a society?
-It is always flows, and a person is always a cutting off [coupure] of a flow.
-A person is always a point of departure for the production of a flow, a point of destination for the reception of a flow, a flow of any kind; or, better yet, an interception of many flows.”
-(Gilles Deleuze, Capitalism, flows, the decoding of flows)
+“What is it that conform the body of a society?
+It is always moves, and also a person is always a cutting off [coupure] of a flow.
+A person is always a point of departure for the production of a circulation, a point of location for the reception of a flow, a circulation of any kind of kind; or, even better, an interception of many circulations.”
+(Gilles Deleuze, Industrialism, flows, the decoding of flows).

-There’s something thrilling about the perceptual melting of solids into aether; in seeing taken for granted, constants swirling like ignis fatui over the surface of your rationalising mind.
-What is your home but the interception of flows, the confluence of identities, energies, genres and economies, all condensed and congealed into the very walls of your room?
-What are you but a phenocryst in a slow-moving mountain?
+There’s something thrilling concerning the affective melting of solids into aether; in seeing considered granted, constants swirling like ignis fatui over the surface area of your rationalizing mind.
+What is your residence but the interception of flows, the convergence of identities, energies, categories and economic situations, all condensed and congealed into the really walls of your room?
+What are you however a phenocryst in a slow-moving hill?

-While dropping acid may certainly encourage and accelerate the kicking out of perceptual jams, your mind can be altered as described in much more ordinary ways.
+While going down acid may absolutely motivate and also accelerate the rejecting of affective jams, your mind can be modified as explained in much more average methods.

 Consider the city of York.
-It exists today because over two thousand years ago, a populace congregated around a meeting of two rivers, the River Foss and River Ouse (pronounced / ˈuːz/, like ooze, or “to flow or leak out slowly, as through small openings”), which sustained the settlement until the age of rail.
+It exists today since over two thousand years earlier, a people congregated around a conference of 2 rivers, the River Foss and also River Ouse (obvious/ ˈuːz/, like mud, or “to flow or leak out slowly, as via tiny openings”), which suffered the negotiation till the age of rail.

-If you were to compile a graph of word usage in Edinburgh in the past week, you’d see a spike in “bye,” “take care,” and “see you soon;” it’s the end of summer, and for most of my friends and acquaintances, that means the end of leases and the end of postgraduate study.
-I’ve been surprised by the intensity of feeling that’s come out of me and others in these ‘End Times.’
-Last-minute bonding, a confession or two over one more drink, the most impressive of man hugs, one final fist-bump; our behavior seemed incomprehensible, especially when many of us had knowingly conspired to avoid each other during the year.
-As one friend put it, we favored text messages for the time they allowed for coming up with the perfect reason to say “no.” Faced with something oceanic, I ran through a checklist, trying to pin it down: it’s the alcohol, the nostalgia, the intensity of one-year programs abroad, or the fear of having to, yet again, make new friends in a new city.
-Finally, I succumbed to the feeling, drew faint contours around it and accepted it as genuine and mutual.
+If you were to put together a chart of word usage in Edinburgh in the past week, you would certainly see a spike in “bye,” “take care,” and “see you soon;” it’s completion of summertime, and also for a lot of my friends and associates, that implies completion of leases as well as the end of postgraduate study.
+I have actually been amazed by the strength of feeling that’s appeared of me and others in these ‘End Times.’
+Last-minute bonding, a confession or more over one more beverage, the most remarkable of guy hugs, one last fist-bump; our habits appeared incomprehensible, specifically when much of us had intentionally conspired to prevent each other during the year.

-From the perspective for those beyond the departure gates, I am now—to use another friend’s expression—one of the “remainders.”
-I’ve left the Old Town for the inner city, but have the luxury of walking past my old room and seeing my old view.
-Perhaps one day I may even meet the student who will peer out my old window.
-While my friends fly off to kick-start new plans, I stay behind and reflect, finding myself invited to housewarmings.
+From the viewpoint for those beyond the separation gates, I am currently– to utilize another buddy’s expression– among the “remainders.”
+I have actually left the Old Town for the inner city, but have the deluxe of strolling past my old area and also seeing my old sight.
+Possibly someday I may also satisfy the trainee that will peer out my old window.
+While my friends fly off to kick-start brand-new plans, I stay behind and also reflect, discovering myself welcomed to housewarmings.

-I spent the last two or three months before my trip to Beirut hunting for an apartment in Leith, that port burgh (/ ˈbʌrə/) made famous by Trainspotting and The Proclaimers.
-The village-turned town-turned neighborhood is itself a material exemplar of the hard-to-code and -parametricise, its geographical contours fuzzy for centuries.
-Your expectations of the place will also shift according to your milieu; some will tell you over and over again how Leith is where the cool kids of Auld Reekie hang out, while others will describe it as “dangerous” or “rough.”
+I invested the last two or three months prior to my trip to Beirut hunting for a house in Leith, that port burgh (/ ˈbʌrə/) made well-known by Trainspotting and also The Proclaimers.
+The village-turned town-turned community is itself a product prototype of the hard-to-code and also -parametricise, its geographical contours fuzzy for centuries.
+Your assumptions of the area will additionally change according to your milieu; some will tell you over and over once more exactly how Leith is where the awesome youngsters of Auld Reekie hang around, while others will certainly define it as “dangerous” or “rough.”.

-Go for a walk and you may stumble upon the Autonomous Center of Edinburgh, and on the corner of St Anthony Lane and St Anthony Place, adjacent to a supermarket parking lot, you’ll find “a purpose built Masonic temple bearing carved images of the pentangle and Templar Tau crosses under the roof.”
+Go with a walk as well as you might come across the Autonomous Center of Edinburgh, and also on the edge of St Anthony Lane and also St Anthony Area, adjacent to a supermarket parking lot, you’ll discover “a function built Masonic holy place bearing carved pictures of the pentangle and Templar Tau goes across under the roofing system.”.

-Though I’m currently in a room not quite within its borders—wikipedia defines this fuzzy region as the “inner city area between central Edinburgh and Leith”– I’ve found myself obsessing over Leither history.
-It reads like the story of an old dog that’s been kicked around too many times:
+Though I’m presently in a space not quite within its boundaries– wikipedia defines this blurry area as the “central city location between central Edinburgh as well as Leith”– I’ve located myself obsessing over Leither history.
+It reviews like the tale of an old pet that’s been subjugated a lot of times:.

-Recurrent destruction?
+Recurring devastation?
 Sectarian conflict?
-Intrigue with foreign powers, military occupation, and a war ending in stalemate: no victors, no vanquished?
-Sounds like a place I know.
+Intrigue with foreign powers, military occupation, as well as a battle finishing in delay: no victors, no beat?
+Sounds like an area I recognize.

-Leith was officially incorporated into Edinburgh in 1920 despite the fact that “the people of Leith had no wish to see their town lose its identity,” voting an insane 26,810 to 4,340 against the amalgamation.
-As consolation for their forced marriage, the city gave Leithers a public library that just celebrated its 80th anniversary.
-To mark the occasion, at 11 a.m. on 20th July, that same library hosted a ceremony in which one portion of Leith’s distinct identity– its ‘heraldic rights’—was returned.
-A historian had been fighting for this for a while, bringing new meaning to Leith’s old motto: “persevere.”
+Leith was officially incorporated right into Edinburgh in 1920 although that “individuals of Leith had no desire to see their community lose its identity,” electing an insane 26,810 to 4,340 against the amalgamation.
+As alleviation for their forced marital relationship, the city provided Leithers a public library that just commemorated its 80th anniversary.
+To note the event, at 11 a.m. on 20th July, that exact same collection held a ceremony in which one part of Leith’s unique identity– its ‘heraldic civil liberties’– was returned.
+A chronicler had been defending this for a while, bringing new definition to Leith’s old slogan: “stand firm.”.

-Indeed the tensions between Leith and Edinburgh are centuries old.
-As far back as 1398, “Edinburgh got its first foothold in the port,” when the local feudal laird “sold the superiority of the Shore, with the right to free access thereto through the village of Leith” to the city.
-Over the years, Edinburgh– though a royal burgh entitled to many trade advantages– grew weary of having the lesser “burgh of barony only a mile and a half from the city itself. […] Edinburgh complained that Leith tradesmen undersold their city counterparts, and alleged that the standards of Leith incorporations were inferior to those of the city” (Marshall, 1983: 4).
+Certainly the stress between Leith and also Edinburgh are centuries old.
+As far back as 1398, “Edinburgh got its very first grip in the port,” when the regional feudal laird “marketed the prevalence of the Shore, with the right to free access thereto via the village of Leith” to the city.
+Throughout the years, Edinburgh– though an imperial burgh entitled to many profession advantages– grew weary of having the minimal “burgh of barony just a mile as well as a fifty percent from the city itself. […] Edinburgh complained that Leith tradespersons undersold their city equivalents, and affirmed that the standards of Leith consolidations were substandard to those of the city” (Marshall, 1983: 4).

-If this ancient parable of the big fish eating the little one weren’t enough to suck me in, the very act of reading about it flares up strange pleasures in me.
-Reading about this place triggers the erotics of an Edgar Allan Poe short story—a particularly obsessional one, like The Gold-Bug– or Danielewski’s House of Leaves.
-“With the existence of [A], one can confirm that Leith had become a [B]; and since [C] claim to have been formed in [X], there is no good reason to question this date.”
-The very form of the narrative (like a five-and-a-half minute hallway, not quite making sense), and the sheer complexity of it all is half the fun of navigating this town.
+If this ancient parable of the big wheel eating the youngster weren’t sufficient to draw me in, the extremely act of reading about it flares unusual pleasures in me.
+Reading about this area causes the erotics of an Edgar Allan Poe narrative– a specifically obsessional one, like The Gold-Bug– or Danielewski’s House of Leaves.
+“With the existence of [A], one can validate that Leith had come to be a [B]; and also given that [C] insurance claim to have been created in [X], there is no good reason to examine this day.”
+The actual kind of the narrative (like a five-and-a-half minute corridor, not quite making sense), and the large complexity of everything is half the enjoyable of navigating this community.

-Leith is full of stories, like the 1609 show trial of “the skeleton of Robert Logan, laird of Restalrig, who had died in 1606.”
-Stand near the intersection of Easter Road and Duke Street, and you’ll see a tourist information sign nonchalantly highlighting this bizarre tale: Logan was exhumed and tried for allegedly taking part in the Gowrie conspiracy of 1600, in which King James accused the Earl of Gowrie of having attempted to kill him while at his residence.
-The good king managed to escape and “ther wes sic dancing and mirrines all the nicht,” though many were suspicious of his story as he was known for being “an excitable, highly strung man who was permanently in fear of witchcraft.”
-Furthermore, “Logan had a bad reputation, but his involvement with Gowrie was completely unexpected at the time.”
+The good king managed to escape and also “ther wes sic dance and also mirrines all the nicht,” though numerous were dubious of his story as he was recognized for being “a quick-tempered, highly strung man who was completely in worry of witchcraft.”
+Furthermore, “Logan had a poor reputation, however his participation with Gowrie was entirely unanticipated at the time.”
 (Marshall, 1983: 23-24).
-David Lindsay, friend of the king, conducted a mass of thanksgiving for the his well being; Lindsay was the minister of the South Leith Parish Church, the same church where Logan’s skeleton, now the remains of a traitor, but also the bones of a Freemason, were found in 1847 during renovations.
-Supposedly his jaw was missing, which apparently is a masonic punishment.
-As you can imagine, some have been obsessing over the dark meanings behind this grisly affair ever since.
+David Lindsay, close friend of the king, carried out a mass of thanksgiving for the his well being; Lindsay was the preacher of the South Leith Church Church, the same church where Logan’s skeletal system, now the remains of a traitor, but additionally the bones of a Freemason, were found in 1847 during improvements.
+Apparently his jaw was missing, which evidently is a masonic punishment.
+As you can think of, some have been consuming over the dark significances behind this shocking event ever since.

-You may be reading all this and wondering about the point.
-All places have secrets and all cities are interesting; why choose one over another?
-Why feel anything for anyone, really?
-There are too just many faces to absorb, too many moments to share, too much empathy to offer and receive; you cannot possibly give it all.
-This is why city life in many parts of the world seems to revolve around the systematic ignoring of others; we glance fleetingly, sometimes catching a smile, other times even responding with one of our own, but always selectively.
-This is not because the city is inherently cold; it’s because there’s too much love in the world.
-We cut off the flow to redirect it most intensely to those we choose to keep within our bounds.
+You might be reading all this and also questioning the factor.
+All areas have tricks and all cities are intriguing; why choose one over another?
+Why really feel anything for anyone, really?
+There are too just numerous faces to absorb, way too many minutes to share, way too much empathy to use as well as obtain; you can not potentially give it all.
+This is why city life in several parts of the globe appears to focus on the systematic ignoring of others; we glimpse fleetingly, often catching a smile, other times even responding with among our own, but always selectively.
+This is not since the city is naturally cold; it’s due to the fact that there’s too much love worldwide.
+We cut off the flow to reroute it most intensely to those we pick to maintain within our bounds.

-” … a society is only afraid of one thing: the deluge; it is not afraid of the void, it is not afraid of dearth or scarcity.
-Over a society, over its social body, something flows…and we do not know what it is, something flows that is not coded, and something which, in relation to this society, even appears as the uncodable.”
-(Gilles Deleuze, Capitalism, flows, the decoding of flows)
+” … a culture is just terrified of one thing: the deluge; it is not scared of the void, it is not terrified of scarcity or deficiency.
+Over a culture, over its social body, something streams … as well as we do not know what it is, something moves that is not coded, and also something which, in connection with this society, also looks like the uncodable.”
+(Gilles Deleuze, Capitalism, flows, the decoding of circulations).